-- The Company's electricity distribution licence includes the obligation in standard licence condition 40 to maintain an investment grade issuer credit rating. - Under section 3A of the Electricity Act 1989, the Gas and Electricity Markets Authority has a duty, in carrying out its functions, to have regard to the need to secure that licence holders are able to finance their activities, which are the subject of obligations imposed by or under Part 1 of the Electricity Act 1989 or the Utilities Act 2000. - Management has prepared, and the Directors have reviewed, updated Group forecasts for the remainder of the DPC5 period and at 31 March 2014 which include projections and cash flow forecasts, including covenant compliance considerations.
-The forecasts include appropriate assumptions on the efficiencies forecast from business transformation.
-Inherent in forecasting is an element of uncertainty and our forecasts have been sensitised for possible changes in the key assumptions, including RPI and over recoveries of allowed revenue.
+- Management has prepared, and the Directors have reviewed, updated Group forecasts for the remainder of the DPC5 period and at 31 March 2014 which include projections and cash flow forecasts. including covenant considerations. compliance forecasts include appropriate assumptions on the efficiencies forecast from business transformation.
+Inherent forecasting is an element of uncertainty and our forecasts have been sensitised for possible changes in the key assumptions, including RPI and over recoveries of allowed revenue.
 This analysis demonstrates that there is sufficient headroom on key covenants and that sufficient resources are available within the forecast period. - The latest forecasts used to assess going concern form part of the 2015-23 regulatory price review (RIIO-ED1) process and therefore extend beyond the normal 12 month forecasting period.
-During the year ENWL submitted a business plan proposal to Ofgem covering the period 2015 2023.
+During the year ENWL submitted a business plan proposal to Ofgem covering the period 2015 - 2023.
 Feedback on this submission is expected in July 2014.
-This inevitably leaves a level of uncertainty around future revenues.
-The forecasts demonstrate sufficient liquidity and headroom against the key covenant ratios, including when sensitised for variations in operational performance. - Short-term liquidity requirements are forecast to be met from the Group's normal operating cash flow.
-Further liquidity is provided by cash and short-term deposit balances.
+This inevitably leaves a level of uncertainty around forecasts future revenues.
+The demonstrate sufficient liquidity and headroom against the key covenant ratios, including when sensitised for variations in operational performance. - Short-term liquidity requirements are forecast to be met from the Group's normal operating cash flow.
+Further liquidity is provided by cash and shortterm deposit balances.
 Furthermore, £100m of committed undrawn bank facilities are available from lenders which have a maturity of more than one year.
-Whilst the utilisation of these facilities is subject to gearing covenant restrictions, projections to 31 May 2015 indicate there is significant headroom on these covenants.
+Whilst the utilisation of these

-• The next debt maturity is the £67m loan from North West Electricity Networks Limited which matures in March 2015, but has been extended to June 2015 subsequent to the year end.
+- facilities is subject to gearing covenant restrictions, projections to 31 May 2015 indicate there is significant headroom on these covenants. - The next debt maturity is the £67m loan from North West Electricity Networks Limited which matures in March 2015, but has been extended to June 2015 subsequent to the year end.
 It is the intention of North West Electricity Networks Limited to renew this intercompany loan.
 North West Electricity Networks Limited is well advanced with plans to refinance the related external bond prior to its maturity and has received credit approved offers from four banks rated A or above for standby facilities to increase its flexibility as to the timing of any replacement bond issuance.

 Consequently, after making appropriate enquiries, the Directors have a reasonable expectation that the Company and Group have adequate resources to continue in operational existence for the foreseeable future.

-Accordingly, they continue to adopt the going concern basis in preparing the Annual Report and Financial Statements.
+Accordingly, they continue to adopt the going concern basis in preparing the Annual Report and Regulatory Accounts.